nodejs/node/doc/api/tls.md

     e.g. `0x05hello0x05world`, where the first byte is the length of the next protocol name.
 Passing an array is usually much simpler, e.g.
     `['hello', 'world']`.
 (Protocols should be ordered by their priority.)
-  * `ALPNCallback(params)`: {Function} If set, this will be called when a client opens a connection using the ALPN extension.
-One argument will be passed to the callback: an object containing `serverName` and `clientALPNProtocols` fields, respectively containing the server name from the SNI extension (if any) and an array of ALPN protocol name strings.
-The callback must return either one of the strings listed in `clientALPNProtocols`, which will be returned to the client as the selected ALPN protocol, or `undefined`, to reject the connection with a fatal alert.
+  * `ALPNCallback`: {Function} If set, this will be called when a client opens a connection using the ALPN extension.
+One argument will be passed to the callback: an object containing `servername` and `protocols` fields, respectively containing the server name from the SNI extension (if any) and an array of ALPN protocol name strings.
+The callback must return either one of the strings listed in `protocols`, which will be returned to the client as the selected ALPN protocol, or `undefined`, to reject the connection with a fatal alert.
     If a string is returned that does not match one of the client's ALPN protocols, an error will be thrown.
 This option cannot be used with the